 “Hello, Ben!” said Jimmy, still with his strange smile.
 “You’re here at last, are you?
 Let’s go.
 I don’t care, now.”

 “I guess you’re wrong about this, Mr. Spencer,” he said.
 “I don’t believe I know you, do I?”

 And Ben Price turned and walked slowly down the street.

 Download activities to help you understand this story here.

 Now it's your turn to use the words in this story.
 Are you a bad person just because you break the law?
 Can a bad person become a good person?
-Let us know in the comments section or on our Facebook page.
+Let us know in the comments section.

 Words in This Story

 shop – n. a building or room where goods and services are sold or worked on